YK Research

 Software Stack Depth

-CUDA is not just a language.
-It is cuDNN for deep learning, cuBLAS for linear algebra, TensorRT for inference, NCCL for multi-GPU comms.
-Hundreds of libraries refined over 18 years.
+CUDA is not a language, it's a dependency graph. cuDNN for deep learning, cuBLAS for linear algebra, TensorRT for inference, NCCL for multi-GPU comms.
+Hundreds of libraries, each with years of optimization baked in.
+Porting one library is hard.
+Porting the ecosystem is a decade.

 Layer 3: Full-Stack Platform